brianc/node-pdf-text/README.md

 pdfText(pathToPdf, function(err, chunks) {
   //chunks is an array of strings
   //loosely corresponding to text objects within the pdf

   //for a more concrete example, view the test file in this repo })

+//or parse a buffer of pdf data
+//this is handy when you already have the pdf in memory
+//and don't want to write it to a temp file var fs = require('fs') var buffer = fs.readFileSync(pathToPdf) pdfText(buffer, function(err, chunks) {

+})

 ```